Skip to content

 Ormdantic logo

 Ormdantic is a Rust-backed asynchronous ORM for Python applications that already use Pydantic models as their data boundary.
+It lets you turn a Pydantic model into a database table, then use async Python methods for inserts, queries, relationships, sessions, migrations, and reflection.

 from pydantic import BaseModel, Field